AdaptechLLC/finapi-webform/README.md

 # OpenAPIClient-php

-The following pages give you some general information on how to use our APIs.<br>The actual API services documentation then follows further below.
-You can use the menu to jump between API sections.<br><br>This page has a built-in HTTP(S) client, so you can test the services directly from within this page, by filling in the request parameters and/or body in the respective services, and then hitting the TRY button.
+The following pages give you some general information on how to use our APIs.<br/>The actual API services documentation then follows further below.
+You can use the menu to jump between API sections.<br/><br/>This page has a built-in HTTP(S) client, so you can test the services directly from within this page, by filling in the request parameters and/or body in the respective services, and then hitting the TRY button.
 Note that you need to be authorized to make a successful API call.
-To authorize, refer to the '<a target=\"_blank\" href=\"https://docs.finapi.io/?product=access#tag--Authorization\">Authorization</a>' section of Access, or in case you already have a valid user token, just use the QUICK AUTH on the left.<br>Please also remember that all user management functions should be looked up in <a target=\"_blank\" href=\"https://docs.finapi.io/?product=access\">Access</a>.<br><br>You should also check out the <a href=\"https://finapi.zendesk.com/hc/en-us\">Developer Portal</a> for more information.
+To authorize, refer to the '<a target=\"_blank\" href=\"https://docs.finapi.io/?product=access#tag--Authorization\">Authorization</a>' section of Access, or in case you already have a valid user token, just use the QUICK AUTH on the left.<br/>Please also remember that all user management functions should be looked up in <a target=\"_blank\" href=\"https://docs.finapi.io/?product=access\">Access</a>.<br/><br/>You should also check out the <a href=\"https://finapi.zendesk.com/hc/en-us\">Developer Portal</a> for more information.
 If you need any help with the API, contact <a href=\"mailto:support@finapi.io\">support@finapi.io</a>.

 ## Installation & Usage